People concerned about Coronavirus should initially go to the dedicated NHS Inform web page.

 We will endeavour to continue to provide high quality medical care where it is required.

 To keep you and us safe, we will do as much as we can without bringing you into the surgery.
-This means we will use telephone consulting a lot more.
-We hope to have video-consulting up and running very soon too.
+This means we will use telephone consulting a lot more, along with video-consulting.

 You can book a telephone appointment up to 24 hours in advance.
 If we feel there is a need to bring you to the surgery, we will arrange this at that time.